This Grilled Artichokes with Lemon Dill Aioli is our favorite way to prepare and serve artichokes

-How to cook Grilled Artichokes – step by step preparation:
+How to steam and grill artichokes – step by step preparation:

-This grilled artichokes recipe is easy to make.
+This grilled artichoke recipe is easy to make.
+Before we grill the artichokes we have to steam or boil them.
 The trick is doing most of the cooking prior to putting them on the grill.

 Just follow these easy steps:

-- With a large chef’s knife cut the artichoke in half.
+- With a large chefs knife cut the artichoke in half.
+This helps the steam penetrate the center so they cook quickly and evenly.

 - Cut off the sharp pointed ends of the leaves and trim the stem down.
-Cutting the leaves is optional, but very showy.
+(Cutting the leaves is optional)

-- Be sure to steam, not boil, the artichokes.
-Steam the artichokes until fully tender, but not too soft.
-Here’s how:
+- Boil or steam the artichokes and cook until the artichokes are fully tender, but not too soft.

 - In a large pot bring water and a large pinch of salt to a boil.
 Use enough water to cover artichokes